the home of cult football

 The widespread opinion on the forthcoming 2019-20 Premiership in the football media is that it will be business as usual, with the usual suspects dominating the top of the table and new newly promoted teams camped out at the foot of the table trying desperately to avoid the dreaded immediate drop back from the promised land into the Championship.

-The bookies completely agree too, with all of them unanimously having Manchester City as the odds-on clear favorites to retain the title, with Liverpool widely tipped to come in second place again, and then much longer odds to Spurs and then further down to Chelsea, Manchester Utd and Arsenal.
+The bookies completely agree too, with all of them unanimously having Manchester City as the odds-on clear favourites to retain the title, with Liverpool widely tipped to come in second place again, and then much longer odds to Spurs and then further down to Chelsea, Manchester Utd and Arsenal.

 As for relegation, the tipsters have got promoted Sheffield Utd and Norwich City as odds - on to go straight back down.
 For instance, William Hill have odds as low as 4/6 on Sheffield Utd to be relegated.
 Of the newly promoted clubs, there's only Aston Villa who they give a bit of a chance of survival, with Burnley and Brighton seen as more likely to go down in their eyes.